NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 - NC State and its opponents have gone over the current 50.5-point total in four of 10 games this season.

-- The two teams combine to average 59 points per game, 8.5 more than the over/under in this contest.
+- The two teams combine to score 59 points per game, 8.5 more than the total in this contest.

-- This contest's over/under is 7.2 points greater than the 43.3 these two squads combine to surrender per game this season.
+- This contest's total is 7.2 points greater than the 43.3 these two squads combine to allow per game this season.

-- The average total in Wolf Pack games this season is 54.7, 4.2 points more than Saturday's over/under of 50.5.

-- The 50.8 PPG average total in Orange games this season is 0.3 points more than this game's over/under.

 NC State Stats and Trends